not-gaje-lashh/not-gaje-lashh/README.md

-## Just a group who love 'pekob' meebe
+## Just a group who like 'pekob', maybe